Buenos días, Community Park! Welcome to the CP PTO Newsletter. Please check your Konstella feed for the most recent updates.

 Special Ed PTO: Let's Build a Community

-The Special Education PTO will begin hosting a monthly Open PTO Meeting and Parent Workshop on select Sundays from 4:30-6:00 p.m. in the resident lounge at Avalon Princeton.
+The Special Education PTO is hosting a monthly Open PTO Meeting and Parent Workshop on select Sundays from 4:30-6:00 p.m. in the resident lounge at Avalon Princeton.
 The first hour will be used to conduct PTO business (make announcements, give program updates, solicit feedback, plan initiatives, etc.), and the remainder will be a Parent Workshop to share knowledge and may include a guest speaker.
 All district Special Education parents/guardians are welcome, and there is an adjacent area where children can socialize with one another, read, do homework/iPad, etc.